 Non-Edited Respondent Data (NERD) is being utilized for some surveys.
-Of the surveys referenced in this manual, only the Agricultural List survey, Crops APS, utilizes NERD.
 Data are based on availability.
 Some records will have many data points, others none.
 Enumerators are asked to utilize NERD during the CATI or CAPI interviews.
 When conducting the interview, enumerators should utilize the still/remind method as noted in PSM-ASMS-16.
 Ex.
 "Last time we recorded XX, is this STILL correct" RFOs should provide guidance to NASDA enumerators, in survey correspondence, on how NERD is presented for applicable surveys.